Events, Festivals and Exhibitions

 Loading Events

-Judith Schrut previews La Linea, London’s annual Latin Music Festival, this year celebrating its 25th Anniversary
+Judith Schrut previews La Linea, London’s annual Latin Music Festival.

 It won’t surprise you to learn that London, the world’s most diverse city, is home to more than 270 nationalities and 300 languages.
 Life in our gloriously global village has many advantages and that includes the chance to enjoy music from across the world, right here on our doorstep.